-The following diagram identifies the key plan preparation stages with further detail on the approach to engagement at each stage provided in the Participation Statement.
+The following diagram identifies the key plan preparation stages for the SDP with further detail on the approach to engagement at each stage provided in the Participation Statement.

 Stage Strategic Development Plan Key Components Estimated Timetable ONGOING CONSULTATION ON STRATEGIC DEVELOPMENT PLAN 2 Engage and work with the constituent local authorities and key stakeholders in the work programme in support of Strategic Development Plan 2.
 Ongoing throughout 2014 and 2015 1 Development Plan Scheme and Participation Statement Strategic Development Plan Authority publishes Development Plan Scheme and Participation Statement.
 Revised and Published March 2014 2 Early Engagement - "Shaping Our Future" This is a non statutory consultation planned to tease out views on the performance of the existing SDP strategy, the key issues to be addressed by the next SDP and therefore included in the Main Issues Report, as well as any locationally specific considerations.
 January - February 2014 3 Action Programme Update Publication of Action Programme update.
 August 2014 4 Monitoring Statement The Monitoring Statement and feedback from the "Early Engagement" exercise in January 2014 will assist in identifying the key issues to be addressed in the Main Issues Report.
 June - December 2014 5 Housing Need and Demand Assessment This provides part of the evidence base for Local Housing Strategies and Strategic and Local Development Plans.
 The HNDA and Housing Supply Targets will inform the SDP Proposed Plan.
-June - January 2015
+June - January 2015 (Finalised May 2015)

-Stage Strategic Development Plan Key Components Estimated Timetable 6 Main Issues Report and Environmental Report Publication and consultation on Main Issues report and related supporting documents January 2015 (consultation ending 27 th March 2015) 7 Publication of Proposed Plan, and Supplementary Environmental Report Publication and consultation on Proposed Plan and related supporting documents including the Action Programme.
-January 2016 8 Proposed Plan Submission Submission of Proposed Plan to Scottish Ministers for approval May 2016 9 Examination of Proposed Plan Any unresolved representations will be subject to an Examination conducted by an independent Reporter appointed by Scottish Ministers.
-June 2016 10 Modification of Proposed Plan Scottish Ministers may amend the Plan in light of the Reporters recommendations.
-They will publish any modifications along with their reasons for making them.
-Late 2016/Early 2017 2017 11 Approval and Publication of the Plan, Environmental Report and Action Programme Once Scottish Ministers receive the Examination Report, they may approve the Plan in whole or in part (with or without modification), or reject the plan.
+Stage Strategic Development Plan Key Components Estimated Timetable 6 Main Issues Report and Environmental Report Publication and consultation on Main Issues report and related supporting documents January 2015 (consultation ended 27 th March 2015) 7 Publication of Proposed Plan and Environmental Report Publication and consultation on Proposed Plan and related supporting documents including the Action Programme.
+18th January 2016 (consultation ended 29 th February) 8 Proposed Plan Submission Submission of Proposed Plan to Scottish Ministers for approval May 2016 9 Examination of Proposed Plan Any unresolved representations will be subject to an Examination conducted by an independent Reporter appointed by Scottish Ministers.
+July 2016 Hearing into housing related issues December 2016 10 Examination Report on the Proposed Plan The Reporters submit their Report of Examination into the Proposed Plan to Scottish Ministers for this consideration February 2017 11 Approval and Publication of the Plan, Environmental Report and Action Programme Once Scottish Ministers receive the Examination Report, they may approve the Plan in whole or in part (with or without modification), or reject the Plan.
 Spring 2017 Clydeplan will then publish the approved SDP as soon as possible after approval.
 The Action Programme in support of the SDP requires to be adopted and published within three months of the SDP being approved by Scottish Ministers.
 12 Strategic Environmental Assessment Post Adoption Statement This details how environmental considerations have been integrated into the Plan.
 Spring 2017